linq2db/linq2db/Doc/articles/get-started/full-dotnet/existing-db.md

 title: Getting Started on .NET Framework - Existing Database - LINQ To DB
 author: sdanyliv
 ---
-# Getting started with LINQ To DB on .NET Framework with a New Database
+# Getting started with LINQ To DB on .NET Framework with a Existing Database

 In this walkthrough, you will build a console application that performs basic data access against a Microsoft SQL Server database using LINQ To DB.
 You will use existing database to create your model.